Three Dog Night: 1968–1972

 Three Dog Night made its official debut in 1968 at the Whisky a Go Go, at a 5 p.m. press party hosted by Dunhill Records.
 They were still in the process of making their first album Three Dog Night when they heard the favorable reactions from the hypercritical audience.

 The album Three Dog Night was a success with its hit songs "Nobody", "Try A Little Tenderness", and "One" and helped the band gain recognition and become one of the top-drawing concert acts of their time.

-Between 1969 and 1972 they had 13 songs in a row reach the Top 10 on the Canadian RPM charts.
+Between 1969 and 1972 they had 13 songs in a row reach the Top 10 on the Canadian RPM charts, and two more in 1973 and 1974.

 In December 1972, the band hosted and performed on the inaugural edition of Dick Clark's New Year's Eve special New Year's Rockin' Eve, Three Dog Night's New Year's Rockin' Eve, on NBC.